About Romeo and Juliet

 There will not be seating available at the performance.

 If you can, the show can be enjoyed standing.
-Or you are welcome to bring along a portable chair, something you can carry with you to each location.
+Or you can bring along a portable chair, something you can carry with you to each location.
 You can also bring your wheelchair, mobility scooter, or walking aid.

 How far do we walk between each scene?